ietf-wg-acme/acme/draft-ietf-acme-acme.md

 TLS connection with an SNI value indicating a provisioned host, the hosting platform routes the connection to that host.

-When a connection come in with an unknown SNI value, one might expect the hosting platform to terminate the TLS connection.
+When a connection comes in with an unknown SNI value, one might expect the hosting platform to terminate the TLS connection.
 However, some hosting platforms will choose a virtual host to be the "default", and route connections with unknown SNI values to that host.